-Right around March my body starts craving fresh, raw veggies.
+Right around March, my body starts craving fresh, raw veggies.
 We are pretty seasonal eaters in our house, so with the winter comes less variety to my veggie rotation – and I think that is a good thing.
 Cooked veggies (with friendly fats like butter) are easier on our guts to digest, and it is good to give our bodies a break from foods while we rotate with the seasons!
+Come spring – bring on the salads…especially this Asian salad.

 While I am still a good couple months away from fresh salad greens in my garden, I do have access to some nice late winter and early spring vegetables that make a really great raw “slaw” type salad.
-Just a simple julienne peeler (available on Amazon) is all you need (the spirilizers work too if you have one, also found on Amazon) and you will have colorful strips of veggie that really feel like a noodle indulgence.
+Just a simple julienne peeler is all you need (the spiralizers work too if you have one) and you will have colorful strips of veggie that really feel like a noodle indulgence.

 This salad makes a fantastic lunch since it is filled with satiating friendly fat from the dressing.
 You can add chopped nuts/seeds or chicken/tuna to your bowl for added protein if you want as well.